lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 >[!NOTE]
 >
-> * Customers can request Adobe Customer Support to disable and reenable the delete job or change the frequency of its execution.
+> * Customers can request Adobe Customer Support to disable and reenable the automatic delete job capability or to change the frequency of its execution.
-> * This feaure is available for Experience Manager 6.5.13.0 and later releases.
+> * This feature is available with Experience Manager 6.5.13.0 and later releases.

 ### View and download deletion reports {#view-delete-jobs}